beautiful-code/bc-website/content/articles/building-production-reverse-etl-pipelines-for-gtm-systems.md

 ### The Operational Moment Drives Architecture

 Reverse ETL justifies itself when it powers a specific action in downstream tools.
-Lead scoring triggers routing logic in Salesforce, churn risk surfaces in CS dashboards, LTV segments activate suppression rules in Braze.
-The pattern holds: identify one high-value operational moment, then sync only the minimal attribute set that moment requires.
+Lead scoring triggers routing logic in Salesforce, churn risk surfaces in Customer Success (CS) dashboards, Lifetime Value (LTV) segments activate suppression rules in Braze.
+The pattern holds: identify one high-value Go-To-Market (GTM) operational moment, then sync only the minimal attribute set that moment requires.
 This constraint prevents overbuilding and focuses warehouse models on actionable truth rather than exhaustive exports.

 ### Idempotent Syncs Through Stable Mappings